 This orthodontic condition can result in jaw pain, constant headaches, contribute to sleep apnea, and speech difficulties from an early age.

-So yes, if you suffer from severe overbite, you should try to get help from a specialist as soon as possible.
+So yes, if you suffer from a severe overbite, you should try to get help from a specialist as soon as possible.

 Why Does Anyone Get an Overbite?